 First steps for practicing low carb as a registered dietitian

-- Familiarize yourself with the diet by reading one or more of the following books: The Art and Science of Low Carbohydrate Living by Steve Phinney, MD, and Jeff Volek, PhD, RD, The Art and Science of Low Carbohydrate Performance by Steve Phinney, MD, and Jeff Volek, PhD, RD and Conquer Diabetes and Prediabetes: The Low-Carb Mediterranean Diet by Steve Parker, MD.1
+- Learn about therapeutic carbohydrate restriction by reading one or more of the following books: The Art and Science of Low Carbohydrate Living by Steve Phinney, MD, and Jeff Volek, PhD, RD; The Art and Science of Low Carbohydrate Performance by Steve Phinney, MD, and Jeff Volek, PhD, RD; Dr. Bernstein’s Diabetes Solution by Richard K. Bernstein, MD;Conquer Diabetes and Prediabetes: The Low-Carb Mediterranean Diet by Steve Parker, MD.2

 Here is a list of US companies that offer liability insurance for registered dietitians.

 Recommending low-carb diets in your own practice vs. a medical office

 Working in private practice allows you to make low-carb recommendations based on your own clinical judgement and experience and your patients’ goals and dietary preferences.
 However, you may find it difficult to go out on your own right away.
 I recommend easing into private practice while continuing to learn as much as possible about carb restriction.